prahladyeri/curated-lists/lists/programming.md

 - [Indie Hackers](https://www.youtube.com/channel/UC36zt_eM_gZQXayw_pAdASg) - Interviews of programmers who turned their side-projects into profitable businesses.
 - [Jupiter Broadcasting](https://www.youtube.com/c/JupiterBroadcasting) - Tech podcast, content from different sources.

-## Podcasts

-- [Oxycast](https://oxylabs.io/resources/oxycast) - A tech podcast related to web scraping hosted by Oxylabs, a leading proxy solutions provider.
-- [How I built this](https://www.npr.org/series/490248027/how-i-built-this) - As the name indicates, they bring together entrepreneurs, inventors, etc. who have created innovative and mind blowing things to discuss how these things came about.
-The podcast is intended for a general audience, not just technical people.
-- [Thoughtworks Technology Podcast](https://open.spotify.com/show/6RBb4pGRgOFTmtCDSfTWvu) - Primarily a programming podcast.

 ## MOOC (Massive Online Open Courses)